olin/studentgovernment/bylaws.md

 3. Assistant Director of Service
 4. Representative for Campus Services
 5. Representative to Advancement
-6. Representative to the Office of Student Affairs and Resources, and Admissions
+6. Representative to the Office of Admission and Financial Aid and the Office of Student Affairs and Resources
 7. Representative for Curriculum and Faculty
 8. Representative for Intercollegiate Affairs
 9. Senior Class Representative